Core Practice

 Legal

-Ensuring compliance with Companies Act, SEBI regulations, FEMA, competition law, and sectoral restrictions while protecting client interests.
+Companies Act, SEBI regulations, FEMA, competition law, and sectoral restrictions.
+We ensure compliance while protecting your interests at every stage of the corporate lifecycle.

 Regulatory Framework